alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

 1. Copy artwork from the OPL Manager art folder located at `OPL_Manager/hdl_hdd/ART` to the +OPL partition `ART/` folder on the hard drive.

+    !!! tip "Tip: OPL themes"

+        Along with game artwork, OPL themes can also be loaded directly to the hard drive using this method.
+Copy theme folders (which use the naming prefix `thm_`) to the `THM/` directory.

 1. When finished, click the `Unmount` button to unmount the drive.

 !!! warning "ALWAYS unmount the drive when finished!"